sedelmeyer/cc-pyscript/docs/tutorial.rst

 GitHub Pages strongly favors GitHub's homegrown static site generator `Jekyll <https://jekyllrb.com/>`_ and it's hella simple to use for some basic web publishing needs.

 * Unfortunately, Jekyll is a Ruby-based tool.
-* That means, if you use Jekyll, you'll need to run both a Ruby environment and Python environment to publish your ``cc-pydata`` documentation.
+* That means, if you use Jekyll, you'll need to run both a Ruby environment and Python environment to publish your ``cc-pyscript`` documentation.

 Meanwhile, Sphinx is through-and-through a Python-based tool (in fact the documentation for the Python language itself is published using Sphinx)!